-Hi, I'm a Demography Ph.D. candidate at the University of California, Berkeley.
-My primary research interests lie at the intersection of economics and demography, focusing on health economics, mortality, health policy and formal demography.
+I'm a Postdoctoral Fellow in the Department of Demography, working on the CenSoc Project at the University of California, Berkeley.
+My primary research interests lie at the intersection of economics and demography, focusing on health economics, mortality, health policy, and formal demography.

 As an applied economic demographer, I aim to answer questions using quasi-experimental research designs to draw causal effects of real-life problems.

-Before starting the Ph.D. program, I worked research analyst at the research department of the Superintendence of Pensions in Chile.
+Before starting my Ph.D. in Demography, I worked as a research analyst at the research department of the Superintendence of Pensions in Chile.
 I also hold a BA and MA in Economics from Universidad de Chile.

 Job Market Paper

 with Pablo Muñoz